“In need of an adrenaline boost? Newly minted rockers MONTE have just that special sort of sauce for your aural excitement.”

 took the stage wailing and ripping through the lower east side

-une 2019 and played their first show at Coney Island Baby now known as “Heaven Can Wait” for New York Pride.
 Since then MONTE has released 4 singles, 1 Christmas EP and has played over 100 shows throughout New York and several surrounding states.
-MONTE is releasing their third EP and second as a consistent trio summer of 2022.
+MONTE released their third EP 'This Is MONTE' and second as a consistent trio.